Nikken Sekkei

-Nikken Sekkei (日建設計) is an architectural, planning and engineering firm from Japan, with headquarters in Chiyoda, Tokyo.
+Nikken Sekkei Ltd. (日建設計) is an architectural, planning and engineering firm from Japan, with headquarters in Chiyoda, Tokyo.
 Today (2019), Nikken Sekkei ranks as the second largest architectural practice in the world.

-Staff and Offices
+Staff and offices

 As of 2019, the group employs 2,685 workers and has completed more than 25,000 projects in more than 50 countries.
-Nikken Sekkei's International offices are in Tokyo, Shanghai, Beijing, Dalian, Seoul, Hanoi, Ho Chi Minh City, Singapore, Dubai, Riyadh, Moscow, Barcelona; while the Japanese branches are located in: Osaka, Nagoya, Fukuoka, and Sendai.
-The newest office opened in 2018 in Bangkok, Thailand.
+Nikken Sekkei's International offices are in Tokyo, Shanghai, Beijing, Dalian, Seoul, Hanoi, Ho Chi Minh City, Singapore, Dubai, Riyadh, Moscow, Barcelona; Bangkok; while the Japanese branches are located in: Osaka, Nagoya, Fukuoka, and Sendai.
+The newest office opened in 2023 in Dubai, UAE.